Below are example commands to compile an application with support for SVE instructions using the GNU Toolchain:

 gfortran -march=armv8-a+sve myapp.f90 -o myapp_f90.out

-With GCC autovectorization is enabled with the -03 option.
+With GCC autovectorization is fully enabled with high-level -03 option or manually with the -ftree-vectorize flag.
 To disable autovectorization, use -fno-tree-vectorize compiler option.

 Compare the disassembly of a simple program shown below with and without the use of autovectorization: